simpleiot/simpleiot/docs/DEVELOPMENT.md

 Please run `siot_test` from `envsetup.sh` before submitting pull requests.
 All code should be formatted and linted before committing.

-## flexible data structures
+## Flexible data structures

-As we work on IoT systems, common data structures (types) tend to emerge.
+As we work on IoT systems, data structures (types) tend to emerge.
 Common data structures allow us to develop common algorithms and mechanism to process data.
 Instead of defining a new data type for each type of sensor, define one type that will work with all sensors.
 Then it is trivial to support new sensors and applications.

 These are currently defined in the `data` directory for Go code, and `frontend/src/Data` directory for Elm code.
 A few of these data structures